DMKM1517/author_disambiguation/docs/ui.md

  - The `client` folder contains the client side logic.
 	 - It is a simple Angular application, with the main file `app.js` and the controllers.
-	 - There is a folder containing the Mendeley Javascript SDK.
+	 - There is a folder inside `vendor` containing the Mendeley Javascript SDK.
 	 - There are other libraries loaded via CDN.
  - There is only one model: the Articles.
  - The `server` folder is the server side logic.
 	 - The `boot/routes.js` file contains the routes mainly for login with Mendeley.
-	 - The `datasources.json` file is empty with just the schema in order to use the `datasources.local.js`
+	 - The `datasources.json` file is empty with just the schema in order to use the `datasources.local.js`.
 	 - The `datasources.local.js` file reads the file `db_login.json` from the directory of the project (above the `web`) and creates the connection.
 	 - In the `server.js` file, the app starts using [socket.io](http://socket.io/) to update the status of the process.
  - The `config.json` file contains the Mendeley API key.
+This can be obtained in the [development website of Mendeley](http://dev.mendeley.com/myapps.html).
 	 - `clientId`: Id of 4 numbers
 	 - `clientSecret`: secret string
 	 - `localhostUrl`: base domain to redirect